 Hotline of the Federal Ministry of European and International Affairs (BMEIA)

-On its website www.bmeia.gv.at and answers questions about holiday and travel destinations.
+On its website www.bmeia.gv.at, the ministry provides an overview of all of the countries for which there is currently a travel warning, and answers questions about holiday and travel destinations.
 The service number of the BMEIA is +43 (0) 50 11 50 0.
 The Citizens Service number of the Ministry of Foreign Affairs for emergencies abroad is +43 190 115 4411.

 Hotline and websites of the Chamber of Labour (Arbeiterkammer) and the ÖGB (Federation of Austrian Trade Unions)